• Skip to primary navigation

 The Santa Rosa National Park fee is $15 USD per person, free for children under 9.
 The tour company should arrange the tickets for you.

-We visited end of August, August 20th to be exact.
-July would have been better because Costa Rica receives a “little summer” where it dries up but August was nice too.
-It rained a little bit in the morning and in the late afternoon but snorkeling conditions were wonderful and we got nice weather for the greater part of the day.
+We visited at the end of August.
+It rained a little bit in the morning and in the late afternoon but snorkeling conditions were wonderful.
+We got nice weather for the greater part of the day.

 Video